W4RH4WK/cpp-init/compilation.md

 # Existing target of the project.
 add_executable(example main.cpp)

-# Adding the dependency; this also adds the include path needed.
+# Adding the dependency; this also adds GLFW's include path to example.
 target_link_libraries(example PRIVATE glfw)

 # Add a post build step to copy DLL dependencies to the target output directory.